K-Winkles/EDSA-Traffic-Analysis-and-Visualization/README.md

 #### Additional Non-Core Changes to Follow:
 1. Line name fix
 2. Import global libraries since other local imports are redundant

+# EDSA Traffic Data: Analysis

+After an extraction period of 7 days, sufficient data has been collected in order to start munging.
+Pre-processing will be executed in the following manner:
+1. Collate data from raw .csv files
+2. Separate aforementioned data into two 2-dimensional numpy arrays (southbound and northbound)
+3. Place data in such a way that it is arranged chronologically with respect to the individual lines
+4. Take the average for every 4 entries since this represents 1 hour The last step is necessary since visualization and line fitting is unhelpful when considering the entire scope of raw data.
+Breaking the data into several pieces and analysing each set is more conducive for meaningful story telling.
+As was explained in the previous notebook, polynomial regression is the tool of choice for this task.

+Note that during the 7-day timeframe of data extraction, there was a holiday in the middle of the week.
+To be more specific, it fell on a Wednesday.
+This factor will be taken into consideration when analyzing individual days.